mt-caret/mizu/README.md

 - [ ] document the differences between X3DH + Double Ratchet
 - [ ] add a way to remove pokes
 - [ ] possibly use constant-time primitives available here: https://github.com/dalek-cryptography/subtle

+## Acknowledgements

+Thanks to Shiho Midorikawa from Cybozu Labs for helpful suggestions and discussion.